 Taking a social media break can be hard if you run your business solely based on social media but I find it necessary for your mental health.
 This year, I took two months off from social media by deleting the Instagram app and it was one of the best things I could’ve ever done for myself.
 Two years ago I took a month off, catch up on that here.
-This year I didn’t post on social from July 2- Sep 2. (check dates) During that time, I was focused on getting this blog back up and running.
-I traveled to DC (LINK) with my mom and a women’s retreat.
+This year I didn’t post on social from July 2- Sep 2.
+During that time, I was focused on getting this blog back up and running.
+I traveled to DC with my mom and a women’s retreat.
+Check out both trips here and here.
 I worked out.
 I read books and I spent time with family without pulling out my phone.
 I was very intentional about being present.

 Treat yourself to something